MartijnDwars/metaborg.github.io/stratego/language/05-rewriting-strategies.md

     Java     : 140
     COBOL    : 300 - 1200

 In the second place, rewrite rules and the strategy that defines their application are completely _intertwined_.
 Another advantage of pure term rewriting is the separation of the specification of the rules and the strategy that controls their application.
-Intertwining these specifications makes it more difficult to _understand_ the specification, since rules cannot be distinghuished from the transformation they are part of.
+Intertwining these specifications makes it more difficult to _understand_ the specification, since rules cannot be distinguished from the transformation they are part of.
 Furthermore, intertwining makes it impossible to _reuse_ the rules in a different transformation.

 Stratego introduced the paradigm of _programmable rewriting strategies with generic traversals_, a unifying solution in which application of rules can be carefully controlled, while incurring minimal traversal overhead and preserving separation of rules and strategies.